d3vm1nd/concurrency_algorithms/README.md

 - **[CLH Lock](clh-lock/)** - Craig, Landin, and Hagersten queue-based spinlock that provides fair, efficient mutual exclusion.
 Threads form a queue and each thread spins on its predecessor's node, reducing cache contention and improving scalability.

+- **[ABA Problem](aba-problem/)** - A classic issue in lock-free concurrent programming that occurs when a value changes from A to B and back to A between when a thread reads it and when it attempts to update it.
+This causes CAS operations to succeed even though the value was modified in between, potentially leading to incorrect behavior in lock-free data structures.

 - **[Compare-and-Swap (CAS)](compare-and-swap/)** - A fundamental atomic operation for lock-free synchronization.
 It atomically updates a value only if it matches an expected value, enabling lock-free data structures and algorithms without traditional blocking mechanisms.

 - **[Exponential Backoff](exponential-backoff/)** - A retry strategy that handles resource contention by waiting with exponentially increasing delays between retry attempts.
 This reduces system load and gracefully manages high contention scenarios.